-As the name of the new model explicitly states, the new limited edition Fortis F-43 Flieger Chronograph Alarm GMT (Ref.
-703.20.92 LC05) automatic wrist watch is literally overstuffed with features, those including not only the usual chronograph and second time zone, but also a nice mechanical alarm module!
+As the -enormous length of the- name of the new model explicitly states, the new limited edition Fortis F-43 Flieger Chronograph Alarm GMT (Ref.
+703.20.92 LC05) is literally overstuffed with features, those including not only the usual chronograph and second time zone, but also a nice mechanical alarm module!

 In fact, in their official press release the company claims that the new Fortis F-43 Flieger Chronograph Alarm GMT is the world’s first model that combines “mechanical GMT, alarm, [and] chronometer with two separate power reserves.”